wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-clean-up.rst

         wazuh-manager-worker-0   1         1         6d
         wazuh-manager-worker-1   1         1         6d

-    Remove all the StatefulSets of the Wazuh cluster:
+    Remove all the *StatefulSet* elements of the Wazuh cluster:

     .. code-block:: console